patriots123/node-capstone/README.md

-# Payment Tracker
+# Payment Manager

-  This is the Payment Tracker app.
+  This is the Payment Manager app.
 Anyone can come to this app to easily keep track of regularly paid bills.
 The user first needs an account which is created with an email and password.
 They can then go into their account to view their already created payments, create a new payment to track, delete old or unused payments, and to update the information of existing payments.